ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ## Zathura on macOS {#zathura-macos}

-You *might* have luck with Zathura and VimTeX on macOS using to the Homebrew formulae provided by [github.com/zegervdv/homebrew-zathura](https://github.com/zegervdv/homebrew-zathura).
+You *might* have luck with Zathura and VimTeX on macOS using the Homebrew formulae provided by [github.com/zegervdv/homebrew-zathura](https://github.com/zegervdv/homebrew-zathura).

 {{< details summary="*I'm repeating myself here, but Zathura and macOS don't seem to play nicely together; try this at your own risk or [use Skim](#skim), which should \"just work\".*" >}}
 See e.g. VimTeX issues [#2424](https://github.com/lervag/vimtex/issues/2424) and [#2581](https://github.com/lervag/vimtex/issues/2581) for details of macOS-Zathura troubles.
 More specifically, Macs seem to have difficulty activating the `dbus` service, which is required for forward search and inverse search.
-You can still build Zathura on a Macs without much difficulty, but there is a chance it won’t support forward and inverse search, won’t work with VimTeX, and thus won’t be useful as a LaTeX PDF reader.
+You can still build Zathura on a Mac without much difficulty, but there is a chance it won’t support forward and inverse search, won’t work with VimTeX, and thus won’t be useful as a LaTeX PDF reader.
 {{< /details >}}

 ### Building Zathura and dependencies on macOS